particle-iot/docs/src/content/reference/product-lifecycle/long-term-support-lts-releases.md

 2. **General Availability (GA)** – promoted when the release demonstrates stability across a wide range of devices and platforms.
 3. **Archived** – older releases like release-candidates or releases that don't meet our standards for stability may be moved to Archived so they are not shown in the version selector in Workbench and Web IDE, preventing new projects from adopting it.

+To see the current versions and release states, see [versions and upgrades](/reference/device-os/versions/).

-## Criteria for Promotion Between States
+## Criteria for promotion between states

 Device OS releases advance through the release states based on their maturity, reliability, and field performance.